Hjorthmedh/RGCmorphology/ms/intro.md

 To better understand why unsupervised clustering is not able to separate the cell types, we need to examine the feature space.
-We can do this by generating scatterplots between each pair of features e.g. one shown in Figure 5A, plotting soma area against density of branch points.
+We can do this by generating scatter plots between each pair of features e.g. one shown in Figure 5A, plotting soma area against density of branch points.
 We can observe from this that TRHR has a large overlap with DRD4 and to some extent Cdh3.
 Likewise, Hoxd10 has large overlaps with other genetic types.
-Rather than repeat this procedure for each pair of features (there are 10 scatterplots for a five dimensional feature), we used Principal component analysis to reduce the five-dimensional vectors to two dimensions.
+Rather than repeat this procedure for each pair of features (there are ten scatter plots for a five dimensional feature), we used Principal component analysis to reduce the five-dimensional vectors to two dimensions.
 Figure 5B shows that the majority of the Hoxd10 cells are grouped together into a cluster that